OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - See [General controls](/goto/generalcontrols/), especially [Limiting the effect of unwanted behaviour](/goto/limitunwanted/)
 - See [controls for development-time protection](/goto/developmenttimeintro/)
 - See controls for broad model poisoning
+- Controls that are aimed to improve the generalization ability of the model - reducing the memorization of any poisoned samples: [training with adversarial samples](/goto/trainadversarial/) and [adversarial robust distillation](/goto/adversarialrobustdistillation/)

 ### 3.1.3 Transfer learning attack
 >Category: development-time threat